DrAdrianDC/Python-Programming/Text-to-Speech-Conversion/embedded_text_to_audio/README.md

 This Python code demonstrates how to convert a given text into speech using the gTTS (Google Text-to-Speech) library and then plays the converted audio file.

+**Features:**
+- Simple and straightforward text-to-audio conversion.
+- Ideal for generating audio from predefined texts.

 ### How to usage